 The Additional Needs Alliance has four aims:

-Encouraging conversations about children and young people who have additional needs and disabilities
+Encouraging conversations with and about children and young people who have additional needs and disabilities

 We need to talk – if there’s no conversation, there will be no change.
 We want to encourage conversations about every area of additional need and disability, not just one specific need.
 We want to encourage conversations started by, and including, not only the children and young people who have a lived experience of additional needs and disabilities, but by parents, siblings, carers, volunteers and professionals too.
 We want to encourage conversations that cover every point of view – we do not seek to promote just one idea (other than the need to belong).
 We want to encourage conversations at every level of church life, not just within families, or children, family and youth workers or weekly volunteers.
 We want to see church leaders actively involved in the conversation too.